Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Tomatoes remain one of the most popular fruiting vegies to grow at home.
+Tomatoes are one of the most popular fruiting vegies to grow at home, for good reason.
 There’s nothing quite like picking a warm, sun-ripened juicy tomato from your own backyard.
-This Spring why not try growing some unusual and colourful heritage tomato varieties?
+This spring, why not try growing some interesting, colourful heritage tomato varieties?

 Tomatoes do best in well-drained soil in a warm position that receives at least 6 hours of sunshine a day.
-Yates® Tomato Heirloom Favourites seed can be sown direct where the plants are to grow or raised in trays of Yates Black Magic Seed Raising Mix and the seedlings transplanted when they’re around 5-7 cm high.
+Tomato seed can be sown direct where the plants are to grow or raised in trays of Yates® Black Magic Seed Raising Mix and the seedlings transplanted when they’re around 5-7 cm high.
 For cool climate gardeners, delay transplanting seedlings out into the vegie patch until the weather warms up and the chance of frost has passed.

 You can start picking your very own heirloom tomatoes around 12 – 14 weeks after sowing seed.